GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python.md

 164.26
 ```

-Assignment operator is a combination of an arithmetic and an assignment symbol `=`, making numerical calculation code written more concisely.
+The assignment operator is a combination of an arithmetic and an assignment symbol `=`, making numerical calculation code written more concisely.

 | OPERATOR | EXAMPLE  | EQUIVALENT                                                |
 |:--------:|----------|-----------------------------------------------------------|